Simar-B/aview-challenge-2/README.md

 - Create a lambda function that uses the docker image that was uploaded to the ECR repo as the source, make sure it has permission to access Parameter Store
 - Create a function url for the lambda after it is created

+**Note** the lambda function returns the joke that was retreived from the API.
+So, you can check that the joke that was returned was inserted into the database.

 ## Test
 - Trigger the lambda by sending an http request to the function url
 - You can check the Firestore database for the joke to be inserted